Climate Initiatives

 Alachua County Climate Festival

-The Climate Festival will feature:
+The Climate Festival featured:

 • Ceremonial acceptance of the County’s Climate Action Plan